Semantic cache

 M5 fires only when:

-- Workload opt-in is true AND tier permits (
+- Workload opt-in is true (tier feature

 - Request is non-streaming.